Bilal Khan (actor)

 Bilal Khan (15 August 1978 – 14 August 2010) was a Pakistani television actor and model, known for some of his lead roles in major Pakistani drama serials.
 Khan previously acted in Pakistani movies and the ATV serials such as Dehli kay Bankay and Pal Bhar Mein.
 He came to prominence after starring in the 2002 Lollywood release Pehla Sajda.

-On 11 August 2010, Khan was critically injured during an accidental gas explosion while on set in Islamabad, where he was shooting.
+On 11 August 2010, Khan was critically injured during an accidental gas explosion at a guest house in Islamabad, where he was staying for a TV drama shooting.
 He died from his injuries a day before his 32nd birthday, on 14 August 2010.
 One of his last roles was a guest appearance in the 2010 drama serial Dastaan.